 Best Winter-Weight – Chezmoi Collection Goose Down Alternative Comforter

 The Buffy Comforter takes the top spot as our Editor’s Choice because of its innovative and eco-friendly design.
 Both the fill and the shell of this comforter break from tradition in terms of the materials that are employed.
 The fill is made with a polyester that is spun from recycled plastics, and in fact, an average of 50 recycled plastic bottles are removed from the environment for each Buffy Comforter.

 But it’s not just eco-friendly; it’s also lofty and airy, providing plenty of warmth year-round without being too hot.
 The shell is made with a fabric that comes from Eucalyptus and combines both softness and breathability.

-Buffy offers free shipping for the comforter and also offers a full refund if you decide within the first 30 nights that this comforter isn’t the right fit for your needs.
+Buffy offers free shipping for the comforter and also offers a full refund if you decide within the trial period that this comforter isn’t the right fit for your needs.

 For those looking for a low-cost, high-value down alternative comforter, the Superior Down Alternative Comforter should jump to the top of the list.

 It gives sufficient warmth thanks to its 100 ounces of polyfill, and this polyester is held in place using baffle-box stitching.
 That stitching also gives the fill more space within each sewn compartment to keep its loft, preserving warmth during all seasons.
 The shell uses microfiber to maintain a smooth and soft feel.

 This combination of fill and shell materials is hypoallergenic and fully machine-washable, so this comforter is easy to maintain and keep clean.